sphinx-doc/sphinx/Doc-26/library/curses.rst

 .. versionchanged:: 1.6
    Added support for the ``ncurses`` library and converted to a package.

-The :mod:`curses` module provides an interface to the curses library, the de- facto standard for portable advanced terminal handling.
+The :mod:`curses` module provides an interface to the curses library, the de-facto standard for portable advanced terminal handling.

 While curses is most widely used in the Unix environment, versions are available for DOS, OS/2, and possibly other systems as well.
 This extension module is